Lindefor/lindefor-tljun-dd2482/tutorial/step5.md

 ### Implementing RBAC in Kubernetes

 We have now got Minikube running with Kubernetes and successfully scaled up our application.
-Our next goal is to set up our developer environment for different roles in our team, and we can do this using RBAC.
-To set up Role-Based Access Control (RBAC) in Kubernetes, we’ll create roles with specific permissions for different team members.
+Our next goal is to set up our developer environment for different roles in our team, and we can do this using Role-Based Access Control (RBAC).
+To set up RBAC in Kubernetes, we’ll create roles with specific permissions for different team members.
 RBAC allows you to define fine-grained access control over resources within the cluster, ensuring each role has only the permissions necessary for their specific responsibilities.
 This is especially useful in a team environment where different roles (e.g., developer, admin, QA) may need different levels of access.

 It’s good practice to create a dedicated namespace for your application’s development environment: